HugoMatilla/hugomatilla.com/src/content/web/cv.md

 * An iOS application of  Scondoo using RxSwift, Coreadata, and NO StoryBoards. [info](/projects/scondoo-i-os)
 * A node.js, MongoDB Web app to manage google calendar events as a todo list.
 [Task Fighter](/projects/task-fighter/)
-* A React Native app for tourists visiting Spain by car .[Aandalusien Rund Reise](/projects/arr/)
+* A React Native app for tourists visiting Spain by car.
+[Andalusien Rund Reise](/projects/arr/)

 <p/>&nbsp;

-I lived and worked in Berlin for 5 years.
-Now I live in Madrid and work remotely from home.
+I lived and worked in Berlin for 5 years, before coming back to Madrid where I currently live.

 <p/>&nbsp;